 Made to measure

-While the Emit 20 shares much of its DNA with its bookshelf 10 and floorstanding 30 siblings, what it’s not is simply the same hardware in a different sized up box.
+While the Emit 20 shares much of its DNA with its bookshelf 10 and floorstanding 30 siblings, what it’s not is simply the same hardware in a different sized box.
 Sure it includes a matching 28mm Cerotar soft dome tweeter with Hexis (to aid high frequency dispersion), 18mm MDF cabinet walls and a first order tweeter with second order woofer crossover topology, but what you also get is a custom sized and incorporated 18cm mid/bass woofer that’s lifted from the range topping Emit 50 three-way (£1,750).
-This makes the Emit 20 wider than both the 10 and 30 models at 205mm (compared to their slim 170mm profile) contributing to its internal cabinet volume of 15.85L (is compared to the Emit 10’s 7.73L and 29.66L for the Emit 30), while presenting a speaker that looks more traditionally proportioned.
+This makes the Emit 20 wider than both the 10 and 30 models at 205mm (compared to their slim 170mm profile) contributing to its internal cabinet volume of 15.85L (the Emit 10 is 7.73L and Emit 30is 29.66L), while presenting a speaker that looks more traditionally proportioned.

 The Emit 20’s mid/bass driver is formed from Dynaudio’s proprietary Magnesium Silicate Polymer (MSP) material in one piece, with trademark venting around its central dust-cap.
 Its aluminium voice-coil is copper coated and wound onto a two-layer glass-fibre former that sits ahead of twin stacked ferrite magnets.